ballerina-platform/persist-tools/docs/spec/spec.md

 The command will generate [Derived Entity Types and Persist Clients](https://github.com/ballerina-platform/module-ballerina-persist/blob/main/docs/spec/spec.md#3-derived-entity-types-and-persist-clients) as per the `persist` specification.
+Additionally, this command will create the database schema associated with the data model definition.

 It will add generated files under the conventions,
 1. If the file name is the same as the package name, it will generate the files under the `default` module.
    ```
    medical-center
    ├── generated
+         ├── medical-item_db_script.sql
          ├── database_configuration.bal
          ├── generated_client.bal
          └── generated_types.bal